 Under federal securities laws, our directors and executive officers are required to report, within specified monthly and annual due dates, their initial ownership in the Company's common stock and subsequent acquisitions, dispositions or other transfers of interest in such securities.
 We are required to disclose whether we have knowledge that any person required to file such a report may have failed to do so in a timely manner.
-To our knowledge, all of our directors and officers subject to such reporting obligations have satisfied their reporting obligations in full for 1998, except for Steven R. Gerdes.
-Mr. Gerdes became an executive officer this year and filed his required initial report of ownership after the due date for such report.
+To our knowledge, all of our directors and officers subject to such reporting obligations have satisfied their reporting obligations in full for 1999.